Graylog2/documentation/pages/configuration/elasticsearch.rst

 Control access to Elasticsearch ports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are not using `Shield/X-Pack <https://www.elastic.co/products/x-pack/security>`_ to authenticate access to your Elasticsearch nodes, make sure to restrict access to the Elasticsearch ports (default: 9200/tcp and 9300/tcp).
+If you are not using `Shield/X-Pack <https://www.elastic.co/products/x-pack/security>`_ or `Search Guard <http://floragunn.com/searchguard/>`_ to authenticate access to your Elasticsearch nodes, make sure to restrict access to the Elasticsearch ports (default: 9200/tcp and 9300/tcp).
 Otherwise the data is readable by anyone who has access to the machine over network.

 Open file limits
 ^^^^^^^^^^^^^^^^